pratyush401/ACORN_Hybrid_Vector_Search/README.md

 - Full hybrid orchestration with real query examples

 It includes scripts for embedding generation, metadata parsing, hybrid search, performance evaluation, and sample test images.
+Additionally, it compares pre-filtering and post-filtering which has been implemented as well.

 ---